NETWAYS/check_vmware_nsxt/README.md

 * alarms - Retrieve and display open alarms from the API
 * capacity-usage - Retrieves and checks capacity indicators from the API

+## Installation

+Python 3 is required, and you need the Python [requests](https://pypi.org/project/requests/) module.

+Please prefer installation via system packages like `python3-requests`.

+Alternatively you can install with pip:

+    pip3 install requests

+Make sure to modify the shebang to your environment, one of the following should be fine.

+    #!/usr/bin/env python3
+    #!/usr/bin/python3

+Then copy the file to your plugin dir:

+    cp check_vmware_nsxt.py /usr/lib*/nagios/plugins/check_vmware_nsxt
+    chmod 755 /usr/lib*/nagios/plugins/check_vmware_nsxt

 ## Usage

 ```